hasura/comment-progress/README.md

     # creates a new comment with the given message
     recreate: true
 ```

+**Note:** The `number` and `commit-sha` fields are mutually exclusive.
+Only one of them should be set in a job.
+If both or none are present, an error will be thrown and the job will fail.

+**Note**: The `append` and `recreate` fields are also mutually exclusive.
+If none of them are set, the job will continue in normal mode but if both are present an error will be thrown and the job will fail.

 ## Scenarios
 - [Make a simple comment on an issue or pull request](#make-a-simple-comment-on-an-issue-or-pull-request)